Home

 Hydroxychloroquine (Plaquenil)

 Hydroxychloroquine (Plaquenil) is an anti-malarial medication used for a variety of inflammatory diseases including systemic lupus erythematosus as well as rheumatoid arthritis and Sjogren's Syndrome.
-Hydroxychloroquine is contraindicated for Marshall ProtocolA curative medical treatment for chronic inflammatory disease.
-Based on the Marshall Pathogenesis. patients for several reasons.
+Long term use of hydroxychloroquine is contraindicated for Marshall Protocol patients for several reasons.

-Hydroxychloroquine is ineffective and dangerous
+Hydroxychloroquine may be ineffective and dangerous

 There are several reasons why use of hydroxychloroquine is advised against.